chrisdone-archive/intero/README.md

 `C-c C-t` | Show the type of thing at point, or the selection `C-u C-c C-t` | Insert a type signature for the thing at point `C-c C-l` | Load this module in the REPL
-`C-c C-r` | Apply suggestions from GHC
+`C-c C-c` | Evaluate the selected region in the REPL `C-c C-r` | Apply suggestions from GHC
 `C-c C-k` | Clear REPL
 `C-c C-z` | Switch to and from the REPL